Duke of Marlborough (title): Twentieth Century

+His son John Spencer-Churchill, Marquess of Blandford had been gifted the leasehold of No. 1 Portman Square by his mother Consuelo when he married the Hon.
+Mary Cadogan in 1920.
+Lord and Lady Blandford continued to reside at 1 Portman Square until May 1928, when they relocated their London household to No. 27 Hill Street, Mayfair.
+The lease of this large, 20-bedroom Georgian house was purchased from the Grosvenor Estate for a term of 50 years, with an annual ground rent payable of £275.

+Following his father's death in 1934, Lord Blandford succeeded as the 10th Duke of Marlborough; attempts were soon made to dispose of his lease of 27 Hill Street by the Duke in 1936, and the sale was finalised in October.
+In November of the same year, the 10th Duke purchased the Crown Lease of a large, standalone London mansion at No. 11 Kensington Palace Gardens from Sir Malcolm Perks, 2nd Bt.
+11 Kensington Palace Gardens continued to be used as the London residence of the 10th Duke and Duchess until the outbreak of the Second World War in 1939; during the War the house was requisitioned by the British Army.
+The Duke later sold his lease of 11 Kensington Palace Gardens to the French Government in September 1946 for £25,000, and the house became the Official Residence of the French Ambassador to the United Kingdom.

 Other titles of the Dukes

 Subsidiary titles

 The Duke holds subsidiary titles: Marquess of Blandford (created in 1702 for John Churchill), Earl of Sunderland (created in 1643 for the Spencer family), Earl of Marlborough (created in 1689 for John Churchill), Baron Spencer of Wormleighton (created in 1603 for the Spencer family), and Baron Churchill of Sandridge (created in 1685 for John Churchill), all in the Peerage of England.
 On 21 December 1682, the Scottish title Barony of Churchill of Eyemouth was created in the Peerage of Scotland for John Churchill, but became extinct upon his death in 1722.

 The title Marquess of Blandford is used as the courtesy title for the Duke's eldest son and heir.
 The Duke's eldest son's eldest son can use the courtesy title Earl of Sunderland, and the duke's eldest son's eldest son's eldest son (not necessarily the eldest great-grandson) the title Lord Spencer of Wormleighton (not to be confused with Earl Spencer).

 The title of Earl of Marlborough, created for John Churchill in 1689, had previously been created for James Ley, in 1626, becoming extinct in 1679.